-Once registered, members are required to maintain PLI in the amount and in the form required under CRPO’s By-laws.
-Members must provide the College with written details within two days of becoming aware of not having PLI as required under the By-laws.
-The Registrar may suspend a member’s membership if they do not have the coverage required.
+Once registered, registrants are required to maintain PLI in the amount and in the form required under CRPO’s By-laws.
+Registrants must provide the College with written details within two days of becoming aware of not having PLI as required under the By-laws.
+The Registrar may suspend a registrant’s membership if they do not have the coverage required.

-CRPO’s By-laws require that all members, other than Inactive members, have PLI coverage that meets the following requirements:
+CRPO’s By-laws require that all registrants, other than Inactive members*, have PLI coverage that meets the following requirements:

 - a minimum of no less than $1,000,000 coverage per occurrence;

 - annual aggregate coverage of no less than $5,000,000;